 - 1. The Tribunal shall be presided by the Chief Justice and such other Judge or Judges as appropriate.
-Matters brought before the Court are to be decided by the Judge or Judges presiding and where appropriate, following a determination by a jury.
+Matters brought before the Court are to be decided by the Judge or Judges presiding.
 All persons have the inalienable right to choose trial by a Petit Jury of twelve persons, such being competent, independent and impartial. - 2.
-Matters may be referred to the Tribunal from a Grand Jury or by way of Application or Indictment except where it is appropriate for administrative or legal reasons to seek a determination from the Judges of the Court. - 3.
-Proceedings shall be in open Court, except that parties are entitled to request a hearing and changes in procedure for purposes of security and privacy such to be determined by the presiding Judge.
+Proceedings shall be in open Court, except that parties are entitled to request a hearing and changes in procedure for purposes of security and privacy, such to be determined by the presiding Judge.